-Reserve each airfare separately; if more than one person is flying this tip may save you money.
-Airlines often only have a certain number of seats available at the best advertised rate.
-This means that if there are only three seats left at the rate you want and you are a family of four, your bulk purchase of four tickets will all be charged at the higher rate.
+Reserve each airfare separately; if more than one person is flying, this tip may save you money.
+Airlines often only have a certain number of seats available at the best-advertised rate.
+This means that if there are only three seats left at the rate you want and you are a family of four, your bulk purchase of four tickets will all be charged at a higher rate.
 Airlines don’t sell split ticket rates from the same purchase.
 You could save a bundle by booking each one individually.

-Many airlines and booking agents offer last minute deals on their web sites, typically Tuesday through Saturday.
-You can find them for American Airline, Delta Airlines (Tuesday to Friday), Southwest, and others.
+Many airlines and booking agents offer last-minute deals on their web sites, typically Tuesday through Saturday.
+You can find them for American Airlines, Delta Airlines (Tuesday to Friday), Southwest, and others.

-If you have frequent flyer miles, especially for several airlines, and would like to know which airline has seats open for FF mile bookings or upgrades, there is a very easy way to find out.
-ExpertFlyer has real time seat maps on over 100 airlines and can give you this airfare discount information, including waitlist information, and send you alerts if something becomes available.
-It’s a paid service starting at $4.99 for the basic plan, but you can try it out for a free 5 day trial.
+If you have frequent flyer miles, especially for several airlines, and would like to know which airline has seats open for FF mile bookings or upgrades, there is an effortless way to find out.
+ExpertFlyer has real-time seat maps on over 100 airlines and can give you this airfare discount information, including waitlist information, and send you alerts if something becomes available.
+It’s a paid service starting at $4.99 for the basic plan, but you can try it out for a free 5-day trial.
 With a free account, you can set up one Seat Alert at a time.
 Once you’ve booked your flight with any online service or with the airline, when your Seat Alert arrives, you can contact them to change your seat assignment to switch to the preferred seat.

 Finally, when you find a good airline deal, buy it!
-Airfares change often and that great price may not be there tomorrow or even a few hours later.
-In fact, you might even consider searching for fares throughout the day, several times a day.
+Airfares change often, and that great price may not be there tomorrow or even a few hours later.
+You might also consider searching for fares throughout the day, several times a day.
 Airlines adjust the number of seats available at different fare levels, and seats at the lowest fares sell quickly.
 While the general airfare discount information stays the same, the deals can change quickly

 Airfare Discount Information – Name Your Price Options

 If you don’t mind which carrier you fly or the time, check out sites like Priceline and Hotwire that have “name your own price” options.
 You won’t know which airline you’re flying until after purchase, but these sites can get you cheaper airfare, especially at the last minute.
-The downside is with all of the extra fees airlines are charging, a cheaper ticket won’t always mean a cheaper flight, especially if you’re charged for curbside check-in, 1st and 2nd bag, non-alcoholic beverages and passenger facility charges and domestic passenger segment fees are applied to connecting flights.
+The downside is with all of the extra fees airlines are charging, a more affordable ticket won’t always mean a cheaper flight.
+Especially if you’re charged for curbside check-in, 1st and 2nd bag, non-alcoholic beverages and passenger facility charges, and domestic passenger segment fees are applied to connecting flights.

-- SkyAuction, unlike Priceline and Hotwire, auctions off tickets using a “second bid” scheme much like eBay.
+- SkyAuction, unlike Priceline and Hotwire, auctions off tickets using a “second bid” scheme, much like eBay.
 The best strategy here is to bid the maximum you’re willing to pay.
 If you win, you’ll pay just enough to beat the runner up regardless of what your maximum was.
 On the positive side, descriptions of what you are buying are quite clear, and you can see the competing bids.
-If you need a specific number of tickets, be sure to make your bid “all or nothing”.
+If you need a specific number of tickets, be sure to make your bid “all or nothing.”
 Also, make sure to check the service charge for each ticket and calculate that into what you will pay.
-Finally, be sure you know the price of normal fares for the tickets you want, since bids often go up above published fares.
+Finally, be sure you know the price of average fares for the tickets you want since bids often go up above published fares.